Normanhurst Boys High School: Facilities

-The school has an area of 6.3 hectares, and is within five minutes walk of Normanhurst railway station.
+The school has an area of 6.3 hectares, and is within a five minute 750m walk of Normanhurst railway station.
 Facilities include a sporting field, three tennis courts and several basketball courts.
-The campus includes the hall, library, music and drama centre as well as a careers office.
-There are two gates of entry, one reserved for senior boys and one for junior boys.
-Each student has a laptop with wireless internet access.
+There are two gates of entry, one reserved for senior boys (Years 11-12) in Denman Parade, and one for junior boys (Years 7-10) in Fraser Road.